kstep/vkrs/CONTRIBUTE.md

 [project issues page][issues] and look for [unassigned issues with `s-help wanted` label][search].

-Find some issue you are interested in and comment in it to let me know you want to take it.
+Find some issue you are interested in and comment on it to let me know you want to take it.
 I will assign it to you and will try guide you in your first steps to contribution.
 It's OK if you don't know Rust, or systems programming, or some tricky Git workflow, whatever it is, I'll be happy to help you, answer